 How and why do we creatively make use of the past to forge new identities in the present?
-How do we negotiate the tension between heritage preservation and engaged ownership?
 What is at stake in the "musealization" of religion?

 Heritage and religion are in the news and on the political

 agenda both nationally and internationally.
 In the coming years,

 30-80% of religious buildings will lose their original function in